-1. Report to TS in the winter, summer and fall months.
-Report to TTAC once a year.
-Annual Report within four months of the conclusion of the previous year.
+1. Report to TS in the winter, summer and fall months with topics shown in "Background".
+Report to TTAC in January/February for Annual Report.
 2. Marketing and Advertising "Flight Plan" begins in February and continues until October of any given year.
 The "flight plan" is a schedule of marketing and advertising activity to include radio and TV commercials, Internet banners, billboards advertising, flyers, brochures and a host of other media-type advertising.